jtv/libpqxx/include/pqxx/doc/datatypes.md

 Specialise `string_traits`
 -------------------------

 This part is the most work.
-You can skip it for types that are _always_ null, but those will be rare.
+You can skip it for types that are always null, but those will be rare.

-The APIs for doing this are designed to avoid, where opssible, the need to allocate memory on the free store, also known as "the heap".
-In other words, the API minimises use of `new`/`delete`, even ones hidden inside `std::string`, `std::vector`, etc.  The conversion API allows you to use `std::string` for convenience, or fixed memory buffers for speed.
+The APIs for doing this are designed to avoid, where opssible, the need to allocate memory on the free store (a.k.a. "the heap").
+In other words, the API minimises use of `new`/`delete`, even ones hidden inside `std::string`, `std::vector`, etc.  The conversion API allows you to use `std::string` for convenience, or fixed memory buffers for maximum speed.

 Start by specialising the `pqxx::string_traits` template.
 You don't absolutely have to implement all parts of this API.
 Generally, if it compilers, you're OK